vadiraja/gitexamples.com/README.md

-# Git Examples
-Sample GraphQL API end point with sample data.
-Lorem Ipsum for GraphQL
+# Sample online GraphQL Endpoint
+You can expedite your front end development using various data models available in GraphQL format.
+Lorem Ipsum for GraphQL.
+It is collection of various Data Models from different usecases: Blog, eCommerce, Product Catalog etc.